JustinHuPrime/MCTotalWar/notes/machines.md

 ## Recipe Speed

 Recipes are listed as consuming input materials and some amount of energy.
-Recipies can be completed as fast as there is input energy.
+Recipes can be completed as fast as there is input energy.

 ## Arrays